wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 The test performs the following steps:

 1. First, we extended the test method with `[InlineData(...)]` to specify a sample that we want to run the test for.
-You can use inline data or you can load data from a test file in your code base.
+You can use inline data, or you can load data from a test file in your code base.
 You can learn more about the various methods to load test samples for your data driven test in [this blogpost][XUNIT_DATA_DRIVEN_TESTS].
 2. Next, we call the prompt function with the dish name and the list of ingredients as input.
 The result is stored in the `result` variable.
 3. Finally, we use the `Assert.Contains` method to check if the result contains the